-- (hf) "Facility" or "health care facility" means: - (i) With respect to the provision of emergency services, a hospital licensed or freestanding emergency department licensed under chapter 70.41 RCW- (including an "emergency department of a hospital" or "independent freestanding emergency department" described in section 2799A-1(a) of the public health service act (42 U.S.C.
+(h) "Facility" or "health care facility" means:

+(i) With respect to the provision of emergency services, a hospital or freestanding emergency department licensed under chapter 70.41 RCW (including an "emergency department of a hospital" or "independent freestanding emergency department" described in section 2799A-1(a) of the Public Health Service Act (42 U.S.C.
 Sec.
-300gg-111(a)) + and 45 C.F.R.
+300gg-111(a) and 45 C.F.R.
 Sec.
-149.30)) or a behavioral health emergency services provider; and - (ii) With respect to provision of non-emergency services, a hospital licensed under chapter 70.41 RCW, a hospital outpatient department, a critical access hospital or an ambulatory surgical facility licensed under chapter 70.230 RCW (including a "health care facility" described in section 2799A-1(b) of the public health service act (42 U.S.C.
+149.30)) or a behavioral health emergency services provider; and

+(ii) With respect to provision of nonemergency services, a hospital licensed under chapter 70.41 RCW, a hospital outpatient department, a critical access hospital or an ambulatory surgical facility licensed under chapter 70.230 RCW (including a "health care facility" described in section 2799A-1(b) of the Public Health Service Act (42 U.S.C.
 Sec.
 300gg-111(b) and 45 C.F.R.
 Sec.
+149.30)).

-149.30)). - (i) "Hospital outpatient department" means an entity or site that provides outpatient services that a patient may
+(i) "Hospital outpatient department" means an entity or site that provides outpatient services and: